 It’s nice that Netz/Mandy gives a second chance to down-and-out renters who can’t find other places to live, Spell said.
 But he argued the firm hasn’t done its job in screening those tenants and then enforcing rules.

 “We have enough people.
 We’re doing a good job.
-We’re getting better,” Endel said.
+We’re getting better,” Edelkopf said.

-Right now, Endel said, he is in the process of evicting several tenants who have attracted troublemakers to the building or have caused trouble themselves.
+Right now, Edelkopf said, he is in the process of evicting several tenants who have attracted troublemakers to the building or have caused trouble themselves.

 Moss Fights The Mice